 All requests received for a memorial highway, bridge or interchange, will be first come, first serve basis.
 Within the limits of the Missouri State Statute, no interchange, bridge or segment of highway shall be designated after more than once; including existing memorials designated on Missouri’s state highway system under MoDOT’s Memorial Designation Programs.

-By signing the application form, the applicant is certifying he or she is related by marriage, adoptions, or consanguinity within second degree to the member of the United States Armed Forces who had been killed in action.
+Only family members of a Missouri fallen soldier may apply for and make decisions pertaining to a Heroes Way Naming Application.
+Signing the application form, the applicant certifies he or she is related by marriage, adoptions, or consanguinity (a blood relative) within second degree (a grandparent, aunt, uncle, grandchild, etc.) to the member of the United States Armed Forces who had been killed in action.